-Ask only one reflective question at a time.

-- Be comfortable with silence while waiting for the person to think about his/her response. - Avoid asking "grand tour" questions to revisit the previous joint plan (i.e., "How are things going?") - An awareness, analysis, or alternatives question always precedes informative feedback. - An analysis question always follows informative feedback (i.e., "What are your thoughts about that idea?"
-"How would that work for you?"). - A self-attribution question is "What did you do to make that happen/cause that progress?" - A yes/no question should only be used to ask permission or not make an assumption (i.e., "Would you like to try it?") - When you ask a reflective question and the person says, "I don't - rephrase the question to ensure he/she understands, or - provide affirmative feedback about an observation you made in the past that confirms he/she knows, or - provide informative feedback, and then ask the person an analysis question. - When a person says, "Just tell me," - assure the person that you have some ideas to share; - ask the person a few awareness questions to ensure that the information/idea you have matches the needs/priorities; and - provide informative feedback, and then ask the person an analysis - Avoid asking questions with the answer embedded (i.e., "I wonder what would happen if...?"
-"What would you think about...?"
-"How about you try...?" - Avoid asking questions to get the person you are coaching to agree with what you are thinking (i.e., coaxing)
+Reflective ( Reflective Coaching Questions Tips for Reflective Coaching Questions Awareness Analysis Ask only one reflective question at a time.
+Re comfortable with silence while waiting for the person to think about What do you know?
+What have you tried?
+How (well) did/does that work?
+Avoid asking "grand tour" questions to revisit the previous joint plan Tell me about that.
+Tell me more.
+What else do you know/did you try?
+How (well) do you think that will work?
+How did you know to do that?
+How did/does that compare (i.e., "How are things going?").
+An awareness, analysis, or alternatives question always precedes informative feedback.
+Alternatives What would the ideal An analysis question always follows informative feedback (i.e., "What are your thoughts about that idea?"
+"How would that work for you?").
+A self-attribution question is "What did you do to make that What ideas do you have?
+Whet do you poor to brow? situation loo How will you happen/cause that progress?"
+A yes/no question should only be used to ask permission or not make What do you need to find out?
+What could you doft of a whot could you an assumption (i.e., "Would you like to try it?").
+When you ask a reflective question and the person says, "I don't What could you doing a differently? differently?
+What have you done in a similar situation? know," o rephrase the question to ensure he/she understands, or What else could you do?
+What are other options/ideas?
+What is missing?
+Writer to you units you could have done differently?
+What could/should happen?
+What do you think about that? provide affirmative feedback about an observation you made in the past that confirms he/she knows, or provide informative feedback, and then ask the person an analysis question.
+Action What did you do to make that homono When a person says, "Just tell me," assure the person that you have some ideas to share; What is your plan/decision?
+What do you plan to do?
+What is your first step?
+What are your thoughts (do you think) about what I have shared? ask the person a few awareness questions to ensure that the information/idea you have matches the needs/priorities; and provide informative feedback, and then ask the person an analysis question.
+Avoid asking questions with the answer embedded (i.e. "I wonder What is your back-up plan?
+When will you do this?
+What supports will you need?
+When do you think we should revisit this plan?
+Why?
+What are the advantages and disadvantages of that idea?
+What is or will be the most or least helinful? what would happen if?"
+"What would you think about?"
+"How about you try?").
+Avoid asking questions to get the person you are coaching to agree with what you are thinking (i.e., coaxing).